datalad/datalad/paper.md

 [comment1]: <> (TODO: probably here cite some examples of scientific papers in the wild which used DataLad)

-DataLad can be used as an independent tool as it used by scientists to access and/or manage data (see e.g. @Wittkuhn_2021), or as a core technology behind another tool or a larger platform.
+DataLad can be used as an independent tool as it used by scientists to access and/or manage data (see e.g. @Wittkuhn_2021, @datasets:LAAC-LSCP), or as a core technology behind another tool or a larger platform.
 [TemplateFlow](http://templateflow.github.io/) [@Ciric_2021] uses DataLad for the management of existing and orchestration of new submissions of neuroimaging templates.
 [OpenNeuro](http://openneuro.org) uses DataLad for data logistics with data deposition to a public S3 bucket.